byHamid/byHamid/README.md

 - 🌱 I’m currently learning Html and Css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Email : hamisgen24@gmail.com
-- 😄 Pronouns: Hitler 🤫😈
+- 😄 Pronouns: *idk what is pronouns*
 - ⚡ Fun fact: I love playing Games

 <!---